Hamiltonian transformation for accurate and efficient band structure interpolation: Results

-Then we study the form of $f$.
-It will be shown later that optimizing $f$ is a multi-objective problem, and it is hard to decide which form of $f$ is the best, thus a practical approach is designing a group of $f$ and comparing their effects.
+Therefore, the principle behind designing $f$ is to ensure that it smooths the eigenvalue spectrum.
+We will demonstrate later that optimizing $f$ is a multi-objective problem, making it difficult to determine the optimal form of $f$.
+A practical approach, therefore, is to design a family of $f$ functions with adjustable parameters and compare their effects.
 The $f$ is designed by derivative:

-Here $\varepsilon$ is the maximum eigenvalue in the SCF calculation, erf$(x)$ is error function, $a\ge 0$ is a constant denoting the width of transition region, $n$ is to control the smoothness of $f$, the larger, the smoother.
-Without loss of generality, we assume $\varepsilon=0$ in the following discussion.
-The image of $f_{a,n}'(x)$ is shown in Fig.~\ref{fig:transform}(b), and $f_{a,n}(x)$ can be obtained by integral, whose formula is provided in Supplemental Material \ref{sec:numerical} with image shown in Fig.~\ref{fig:transform}(a).
+Here, $\varepsilon$ represents the maximum eigenvalue in the SCF calculation, and erf$(x)$ is the error function.
+The function $f$ has two adjustable parameters, $a$ and $n$.
+The parameter $a\ge 0$ controls the width of the transition region (typically set in proportion to the energy range of the entangled bands), while $n$ governs the smoothness of the function $f$; a larger $n$ results in a smoother function.
+The formula of $f$ is obtained by integral from $f'$ with $f(\varepsilon)=0$, which is shown in Eq.~\eqref{eq:f}.